 Why is ARPU important for Mobile Apps & Games?

 ARPU and other revenue metrics are essential to determine the ROI of your marketing efforts.
-With these metrics, you can compare your campaigns’ performance and get a better understanding of where to spend your marketing budget.
+With these metrics, you can compare your campaigns’ performance.
+Use those to get a better understanding of where to spend your marketing budget.

 ARPU is also beneficial for Game Economy Designers to decide the IAP pricing strategy and Ad Monetization Managers to tweak their in-app ad strategies.